Mittelreidenbach: Economy and infrastructure

 For centuries, Mittelreidenbach was an agricultural community.
-But industrialization and improved transportation in the late 19th century and afterwards brought rapid changes to the village.
+However, industrialization and improved transportation in the late 19th century and brought rapid changes to the village.
 In the years after World War II, the boom of prosperity allowed Mittelreidenbach to develop the “Ringstraße” and “Auf der Acht” areas in the 1960s and 1970s, to add a sewage system as well as the water supply system in 1974 and 1975, to resurface the roads and replace the 140-year-old village bridge, and to redesign the village square.
-But, eventually, because there were better jobs in the neighboring towns and cities, Mittelreidenbach turned into a residential community.
+Eventually, however, because there were better jobs in the neighboring towns and cities, Mittelreidenbach turned into a residential community.
 Today, the only businesses in the village are two restaurants and three construction companies.

-But the changes did not keep Mittelreidenbach from winning several times since 1986 in various classes of the national competition, “Our Village is Beautiful” (German: “Unser Dorf soll schöner werden”).
+However, the changes did not keep Mittelreidenbach from winning several times since 1986 in various classes of the national competition, “Our Village is Beautiful” (German: “Unser Dorf soll schöner werden”).